 The mission of the Community Platform is to work together to develop and promote a shared analysis, policies and action based on our values.

-The Values of the Community Platform are: Dignity, Economic Equality, Participation, Social Justice, Solidarity and Sustainability.
+The Values of the Community Platform are: Dignity, Economic Equality, Participation, Social Justice, Solidarity, Sustainability and Transparency.

 What we do: